antarctica/PolarRoute/docs/source/sections/Examples.rst

 Simulating a Vessel in a Digital Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once a digital environment **EnvironmentMesh** object has been created with `MeshiPhi <https://github.com/antarctica/MeshiPhi>`_, a vessels performance when travelling within it may be simulated.
+Once a digital environment **EnvironmentMesh** object has been created with `MeshiPhi <https://github.com/antarctica/MeshiPhi>`_, a vessel's performance when travelling within it may be simulated.
 The **VesselPerformanceModeller** object requires a digital environment in *json* format and vessel specific configuration parameters, also in *json* format.
-These may either be loaded from a file, or created within the python terminal.
+These may either be loaded from a file, or created within any python interpreter.

 Loading mesh and vessel from *json* files:
 ::